egoist/miku/README.md

 }
 ```

+If an option shows in both global config and cli options, the latter would have higher priority.

-You can also provide your own webpack config, we use [webpack-merge](https://github.com/survivejs/webpack-merge) to merge it into default webpack config, put it at `~/.miku/webpack.config.js`:
+You can also provide your own **webpack config**, we use [webpack-merge](https://github.com/survivejs/webpack-merge) to merge it into default webpack config, put it at `~/.miku/webpack.config.js`:

 ```js
 module.exports = {